SBCSnicholsLab/pseudogene_quantification/README.md

 # ExtraIns - Quantifying nuclear inserts of etxra-nuclear origin from population-level data

-Many eucaryotic genomes contain numerous inserts of extra nucler DNA (such as numts, numpts, and insertions of *Wolbachia* DNA).
+Many eukaryotic genomes contain numerous inserts of extra nucler DNA (such as numts, numpts, and insertions of *Wolbachia* DNA).
 The quantification of these inserts can be challenging in absence of a high-quality genome assembly.
-ExtraIns bypasses the need for assemblie.
+ExtraIns bypasses the need for an assembly.
 Using population-level low-pass (genome skimming) data, it is possible to statistically estimate the nuclear abundance of such inserts.

 ## How it works